-There are three things I suggest you consider in your home if you want to make it feel more pleasing to the eye, more cohesive and more comfortable.
-I find myself having these conversations with almost every client I work with whether its decorating or organizing their space.
+There are three decorating no-nos I suggest you avoid in your home if you want to make it feel more pleasing to the eye, more cohesive, and more comfortable.
+Interestingly, I have this conversation with almost every client I work with, whether it’s decorating or organizing their space.

 Choosing Paint Colors

 Paint colour, in my opinion, can make or break the look and feel of your home.
 One of the decorating no-nos is choosing a paint colour for one room without considering all the rooms in your home.
 Ideally, you want to gather paint chips for all the colours you currently have that you do not plan to change.
 Then carefully choose one colour to tie everything together.

 I like to repeat the same wall colour or a tint of the same wall colour three times in the home.
 For example, you could repeat the colour on the kitchen walls in the main bathroom and a guest bedroom.
 Or pull the accent colour on the fireplace wall into a powder room and the mudroom.
 The possibilities are endless, and that’s the reason many people turn to professional interior decorators for help.
 It is a bit of work to get this right.
 But worth the time to create a colour palette that works seamlessly throughout your home.
 And please, do not be afraid to put some colour on your walls!
 It’s just paint; it can be changed.